 Nature’s Weight-Savvy Nutrient: Annie Kay’s Commentary I often tell people working to manage their blood sugar and weight that fiber is nature’s secret weight-management nutrient.
 A comfort food like this Black Bean-Vegetable Hash can actually help you manage your weight.
 Black beans have a fiber-plus-protein makeup that helps them move though our digestive tract at […]

-By Shannon Sexton, guest blogger Thinking about going vegan?
+By Shannon Sexton Thinking about going vegan?
 Or already committed?
 Whether you’re ditching dairy for health reasons, or because you want to practice the yama ahimsa (nonviolence), you may want to consider applying Ayurvedic principles to your diet to stay healthy and balanced.
-“I love Ayurveda because it looks at each individual and […]
+“I love Ayurveda because it looks at each individual and says, what […]

 Whether you’re cutting out food, television, or something else entirely, breaking old habits is easier than you might think.
 Veganism always sounded too rigid for my tastes, so to speak, and not particularly fun.
 While I believe that eating is meant to sustain us, I also associate eating with great pleasure.
 Living by the ocean […]